 - Chronic illness

 - High heavy metals due to the MTHFR mutation

 What to do?

-Have a story to tell about hair loss and it’s return once you better treated your hypothyroid and/or low iron?
+Have a story to tell about hair loss and it’s return once you better treated your hypothyroid and/or low iron or other?
 Send it to Janie below by clicking on Contact, and I’ll include your story here.